electronicayciencia/wPi_soft_i2c/README.md

 #### void i2c_start(i2c_t bus);

-Sends a I2C start signal to the bus passed as parameter.
+First, wait until both lines goes up, this means the bus is not busy.
+Then it sends a I2C start signal to the bus passed as parameter.
 As a result, it drives both lines low.
 It does not return anything.

 ```
 i2c_start(my_bus);